maxhbr/LDBcollector/md/Sendmail.md

                                 "name": "Distribution of Modified Source Code"
                             }
                         ],
-                        "_str": "Description: Source code refers to the complete, compiled and linkable source code of Sendmail, including modifications.\nActions:\n- Distribute the obtained source code without modification (Redistribute the code as it was obtained)\n- Distribution of Modified Source Code\n\nConditions:\nAND\n  OR\n    OBLIGATION: Distribute for a fee not to exceed the reasonable cost of distribution\n  \n    OBLIGATION: Attach the source code corresponding to the software in question.\n  \n    OBLIGATION: Give you a letter, valid for at least three years, stating that you will provide the corresponding source code for the software in exchange for a fee not to exceed the physical cost of distribution.\n  \n\n  OBLIGATION: Include a copyright notice, list of terms and conditions, and disclaimer included in the license\n\n\n\n", "conditions": {
+                        "_str": "Description: Source code refers to the complete, compiled and linkable source code of Sendmail, including modifications.\nActions:\n- Distribute the obtained source code without modification (Redistribute the code as it was obtained)\n- Distribution of Modified Source Code\n\nConditions:\nAND\n  OR\n    OBLIGATION: Distribute for a fee not to exceed the reasonable cost of distribution\n    OBLIGATION: Attach the source code corresponding to the software in question.\n    OBLIGATION: Give you a letter, valid for at least three years, stating that you will provide the corresponding source code for the software in exchange for a fee not to exceed the physical cost of distribution.\n  OBLIGATION: Include a copyright notice, list of terms and conditions, and disclaimer included in the license\n\n\n", "conditions": {
                             "AND": [
                                 {